rodumani/CS374/dp2/dp2.md

 10. HMW support deep search inside to attachments.

 > How did we select our solution ideas?
-> We voted on each HMW-solutions
+> List solution ideas using post-its and we voted using pen to mark on the post-its.

 ## Solution Ideas
 1. **HMW remove attachments from mail?**